virtualyou/vymain/docs/development.md

     --utils       Clone the VirtualYou utilities
     --compose     Get docker-compose and setup in isolation --apis        Clone the api repos
-    --app         Clone the current UI application
+    --src         Clone the current UI application
     --prep-local  Prepare application for local development
     --prep-prod   Prepare application for production deployment
 ```
 They are `--prep-local` and `--prep-prod`.
 The script makes changes to the `app` repo (the VirtualYou application)
-and the `server.js` file in `userauth` repo or User/Authentication/Authorization API.
+and the `index.ts` file in `userauth` repo or User/Authentication/Authorization API.
 The options will
 change the app without further modifications but the `userauth` API needs a special versioned docker
 image build and this version needs to be set in your local `docker-compose.yaml`.
 Final configuration
 of the cookie session should contain `domain: .virtualyou.info` to use subdomains.
 Please review the